kimothokamau/kimothokamaublog/content/blog/binance-2fa/index.md

 ![login to binance web](./login-web.jpg)

-- At the top right, you should see the the first two letters of your email circled.
+- At the top right, you should see the first two letters of your email circled.
 Click it and click the first option which is **Security** , as per the screenshot below:

 ![profile security](./profile-security.jpg)